 One of the significant benefits of IM rods over other methods of fracture fixation is that IM rods share the load with the bone, rather than totally supporting the bone.
 Due to this, patients can use extremity more quickly.

-IM rods can’t be used for all fractures, and there are mostly associated complaints of pain and other symptoms at the site where the IM rods are inserted.
+IM rods can’t be used for all fractures.
+Because, there are mostly associated complaints of pain and other symptoms at the site where the IM rods are inserted.
 For this reason, a second operation may be required to remove the IM device if you have painful symptoms.
 Otherwise, the IM rod is intended to stay inside your bone forever.

 Bone Healing and Intramedullary Rods: